 Megan Tady is a writer and editor running the company Word-Lift, and her writing has appeared in The Huffington Post and Ms. Magazine, among others.
 She was a finalist for the 2021 Penguin Random House Student Fiction Award.
 Megan lives in Western Massachusetts with her family.
 Her featured novel is SUPER BLOOM.

 Michelle Wildgen’s fourth novel will be published by Zibby Books in March 2023.
 Her previous books are You’re Not You, But Not For Long, and Bread and Butter, and the food writing anthology Food & Booze.
 A former executive editor with the award-winning literary journal Tin House, she is a freelance editor and creative writing teacher in Madison, Wis.
 Since 2013 she and novelist Susanna Daniel have run the Madison Writers’ Studio, offering a variety of creative writing workshops and classes.
-Her featured novel is The Angel’s Share.
+Her featured novel is Wine People.